spiritLHLS/proxylite-one-click-command-installation/README.md

 ## Experience

-The benefits of this script are extremely low
+The benefits of this script are extremely low.

+The income is not even as good as the daily bonus on the front page of the website.

 ## Disclaimer